ItayRosen/OpenIoT/docs/library/README.md

 	delay(1000);
 }
 ````

-### Attach function - `client.attachFunction(function, name)`
+### Function
-*Usecases: Perform any operation.
-Can be used alongside other components (e.g. variable component to store a string and a function component to update an LCD with said variable)*
+* Usecases: Perform any operation.
+Can be used alongside other components (e.g. variable component to store a string and a function component to update an LCD with said variable)
+* Usage:  `client.attachFunction(function, name)`
 	* function - A void function that takes no parameters.
 Important: If the function is declared after its attachement to the platform, then it has to be declared beforehand as such: `void functionName();`
 	* name - How you'd like to name this component.
 Will be used to identify this function on the platform
 ````
 #include "Openiot.h"